Level set and density estimation on manifolds

 \section{Simulation results}

 To assess the performance of our proposal, we will perform a simulation example with two scenarios.
-In the first one, we consider a distribution on the positive cone of covariance matrices, which is a three dimensional manifold when endowed with the Riemannian structure given below.
+In the first one, we consider a distribution on the positive cone of covariance $2 \times 2$-matrices, which is a three dimensional manifold when endowed with the Riemannian structure given below.
 In the second one, we compare our density estimator with the one proposed in \cite{hall}, which is specially designed for spherical data.
 Also, as illustrative examples, we consider the torus with the metric inherit from $R^3$ and the two dimensional half-sphere in $\mathbb{R}^3$.
 In the first case we consider two distributions: the first is unimodal and the second is a mixture of distributions.
 In the last case we considered a Von-Mises distribution.